dcomtois/summarytools/README.md

 To create grouped statistics with `descr()` or `dfSummary()`, it is possible to use **dplyr**’s `group_by()` as an alternative to `stby()`.
-Aside from the syntaxic differences, one key distinction is that `dplyr::group_by()` considers `NA` values on the grouping variables as valid categories, albeit with a warning message suggesting to use `forcats::fct_explicit_na` to make `NA`’s explicit.
+Aside from the syntactic differences, one key distinction is that `dplyr::group_by()` considers `NA` values on the grouping variables as valid categories, albeit with a warning message suggesting to use `forcats::fct_explicit_na` to make `NA`’s explicit.
 The best way to go